DrugBud-Suite/DockM8/README.md

   - 'bestpose_QVINAW' : Takes the best pose from QVINAW docking program
   - 'bestpose_QVINA2' : Takes the best pose from QVINA2 docking program
   - 'bestpose_PLANTS' : Takes the best pose from PLANTS docking program
+  - You can also use any of the scoring functions (see rescoring argument) and DockM8 will select the best pose for each compound according to the specified scoring function.

 `--nposes`: The number of poses to generate for each docking software.
 Default=10
 `--exhaustiveness`: The precision used if docking with SMINA/GNINA/QVINA.
 Default=8
 `--ncpus`: The number of cpus to use for the workflow.
 Default behavior is to use half of the available cpus.
 `--clustering_method`: Which algorithm to use for clustering.
 Must be one of 'KMedoids', 'Aff_prop'.
 Must be set when using 'RMSD', 'spyRMSD', 'espsim', 'USRCAT' clustering metrics.
 `--rescoring`: Which scoring functions to use for rescoring.
-Must be one or more of 'GNINA_Affinity', 'CNN-Score', 'CNN-Affinity', 'AD4', 'CHEMPLP', 'RFScoreVS', 'LinF9', 'Vinardo', 'PLP', 'AAScore', 'ECIF', 'SCORCH', 'RTMScore', 'NNScore', 'PLECnn', 'KORPL', 'ConvexPLR'.
+Must be one or more of 'GNINA_Affinity', 'CNN-Score', 'CNN-Affinity', 'AD4', 'CHEMPLP', 'RFScoreVS', 'LinF9', 'Vinardo', 'PLP', 'AAScore', 'SCORCH', 'RTMScore', 'NNScore', 'PLECScore', 'KORPL', 'ConvexPLR'.
 `--consensus`: Which consensus method to use.
-Must be one of 'method1', 'method2', 'method3', 'method4', 'method5', 'method6', 'method7'.
+Must be one of 'ECR_best', 'ECR_avg', 'avg_ECR', 'RbR', 'RbV', 'Zscore_best', 'Zscore_avg'.
 `--threshold`: Threshold in % to use when using 'ensemble' mode.
-Will find the hits in common in the x% of top ranked compounds in all of the conformations.
+Will find the hits in common in the x% of top ranked compounds in all of the receptor conformations.

 ## Running DockM8 (via Jupyter Notebook)